jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 Notice that we access the `Name` property directly on the selection result, because an actual matched instance is returned by the first and last match expression instead of a filtered list.

-Collection Processors and Aggregators
+Collection Extensions and Aggregators
 -------------------------------------

-In addition to list projection and selection, Solenoid Expression Language also supports several collection processors, such as `distinct`, `nonNull` and `sort`, as well as a number of commonly used aggregators, such as `max`, `min`, `count`, `sum` and `average`.
+In addition to list projection and selection, Solenoid Expression Language also supports several collection extensions, such as `distinct`, `nonNull` and `sort`, as well as a number of commonly used aggregators, such as `max`, `min`, `count`, `sum` and `average`.

 The difference between processors and aggregators is that processors return a new or transformed collection, while aggregators return a single value.
 Other than that, they are very similar -- both processors and aggregators are invoked on a collection node using standard method invocation expression syntax, which makes them very simple to use and allows easy chaining of multiple processors.